 A list specifying key variables used in the analysis (e.g.,

-A character string or object specifying the method used for analysis (e.g., Bayesian imputation).
-Defaults to
+A method object specifying the imputation method used (e.g., Bayesian imputation).
+Created using

 A